Akhnaten London Coliseum, St. Martin's Lane, London, WC2N 4ES

-An extraordinary work not seen in London for 30 years, Akhnaten forms the last of Philip Glass’s trilogy of ‘portrait’ operas in which he looks at figures from the fields of science (Einstein), politics (Gandhi) and religion (Akhnaten).
+An extraordinary work, Akhnaten forms the last of Philip Glass’s trilogy of ‘portrait’ operas in which he looks at figures from the fields of science (Einstein), politics (Gandhi) and religion (Akhnaten).

 This hypnotically mesmerising work uses texts drawn from ancient hymns, prayers, letters and inscriptions sung in their original Egyptian, Hebrew and Akkadian.

-Countertenor Anthony Roth Costanzo sings the title role, while conductor Karen Kamensek, a specialist in Glass’s music, makes her ENO debut.
+Countertenor Anthony Roth Costanzo sings the title role with Karen Kamensek – a specialist in Glass’s music – conducting for English National Opera.

-Akhnaten plays a limited season from 4 March 2016 until 18 March 2016 at the London Coliseum
+Akhnaten plays a limited season from 11 February 2019 until 7 March 2019 at the London Coliseum.

 But instead, his people turn upon their Pharaoh as a traitor.
 Akhnaten must die.
 Will his new faith live on?